88 Absolutely Brilliant Uses for Old Socks

 These uses for old socks will finally give those lonely orphan socks that you've been accumulating for years a purpose.

 These next 13 uses for old socks can help you around the house.
-Use it to hold your jewelry when you travel.
+Use it as a makeshift travel jewelry case to hold your jewelry when you travel.
 The sock will provide cushioning and it will also (hopefully) deter thieves.

 The next time you garden, put sock cuffs over your knees to protect your clothes and provide a bit of padding.